Top 10 Michelin Starred Restaurants in Singapore (2025 Edition)

 How to Make Reservations at Michelin Star Restaurants

-Book Michelin starred restaurants in Singapore 30 to 60 days in advance, as demand is high—especially for special events or releases tied to the Michelin Guide.
+Booking at Michelin starred restaurants Singapore-wide, especially the best fine dining restaurants, requires planning 30 to 60 days in advance due to high demand.
+Popular spots like those located in Marina Bay Sands or at Stevens often fill quickly.
 Use direct online systems or trusted platforms like Chope and SevenRooms.
 For last-minute tables, call the restaurant directly and inquire about cancellations, preferably on a weekday afternoon.
-Some places, including Burnt Ends and Labyrinth, occasionally hold a handful of bar or counter seats for walk-ins—check social media for tips.
+Some one Michelin starred restaurants, including Burnt Ends and Labyrinth, occasionally hold bar or counter seats near the open kitchen for walk-ins—check social media for tips.

 When to Visit for the Ultimate Michelin Dining Experience